tahirguluzade/Ansible_Playbook_to_Jenkins/README.md

 ### Instaliing Jenkins in our machine where we also istalled Ansible before.

-- To install jenkins run below commands in your machine.
+- **STEP 3** To install jenkins run below commands in your machine.

 ```
 sudo wget -O /etc/yum.repos.d/jenkins.repo \